 No one can make you feel inferior without your consent.” – Eleanor Roosevelt

 How do we stop feeling inferior?
-We need techniques to deal with our feelings.
+We need techniques to deal with our feelings and emotions.
 What do I mean by a technique?

 It’s a plan of action to take when a feeling of inferiority has been triggered.
 People are different and so are the reasons we feel inferior, so let’s look at a few different techniques you could try.
-See which ones work for you and help you stop feeling inferior.
+Experiment with which ones work for you and help you stop feeling inferior.

 The logic technique